More torrential rain pounds the St. Louis area, leading to flooding and water rescues, officials say - KTVZ

 Torrential rain has led to water evacuations overnight in St. Louis as the city still reels from last week’s destructive floods.

-Rain pounded the region at rates of 1-3 inches per hour along with wind gusts up to 60 mph and a flash flood warning impacting more than 1 million people was extended until at least 3:15 a.m.
-ET.
+Rain pounded the region at rates of 1-3 inches per hour along with wind gusts up to 60 mph and a flash flood warning impacting more than 1 million people was in effect for several hours.
+The warning was lifted early Thursday for downtown St. Louis but remains in effect for the southern part of the city.

 There were early reports of stranded motorists, flooded roads, and flooded basements, according to the National Weather Service.
 Creeks were also rising and had exceeded levels reached last week.